Skip to Content

 The ERA attachment by Sterngold is an extracoronal semi-precision attachment intended for combination cases utilizing fixed crown and bridge and a Kennedy Class I or Class II removable cast metal partial.
 Being resilient attachments, ERA attachments place the occlusal load on both the abutment teeth and the edentulous ridge.
 They provide vertical resiliency through the use of a nylon male that fits into the metal extracoronal female.
 The female is a plastic pattern, which is waxed into the pattern of the crown or bridge restoration for a single-piece casting.
 The male part is retained directly in processed acrylic or retained inside an ERA metal jacket that is then processed into the acrylic.
 The metal jacket is made of stainless steel so that it can be soldered or welded to the cast framework, if desired.
 Sterngold offers six color-coded males for six levels of retention.
 From lightest to heaviest in retention, they are white, orange, blue, grey, yellow, and red.

-Micro ERA attacments
+Micro ERA attachments

 Two sizes of the ERA attachment are available.
 Due to its size, we prefer the Micro ERA, as it can be used in most instances.
 The Micro ERA attachment is 20% smaller than the ERA-RV, making it the smallest extracoronal resilient attachment in the world (only 2mm tall and 3.4mm wide).